JiguangLi/JiguangLi.github.io/_posts/2019-06-25-Calling-R-Within-Python.md

 <div class="post">
  <p>
- Recently, I have been working on transcribing some R projects in Python and the goal is to reproduce the exact same result in Python as in R. As a new R user, I just realized that R's power to perform statistical analysis.
-For example, if I want to run a local polynomial regression, there exists a build-in function in R and I just need to type:
+ Recently, I have been working on transcribing some R projects in Python and the goal is to reproduce the exact same result in Python as in R. As a new R user, I just learnt to appreciate R's power to perform statistical analysis over python.
+For example, if I want to run a local polynomial regression, there exists a build-in function, loess in R:
- ''' python
- S_fit <- loess(y ~ x, data = df, degree = 2, span = d,  control = loess.control(surface = "direct"))
+<code> S_fit <- loess(y ~ x, data = df, degree = 2, span = d,  control = loess.control(surface = "direct"))</code><br>
- '''

  </p>